 - Click Holy Grail Wizard.
 Use the Rotate and Stretch slider to get the start and end of the orange curve as close to the yellow line as possible.
 You will see the changes happen in the viewer window on the left.

-- Return to the selection of photos, select all photos with the one you just edited as the highlight and hit the little script icon at the top of your screen.
+- This returns you to the selection of photos, select all photos with the one you just edited as the highlight and hit the little script icon at the top of your screen.
 Click ‘01 LRTimelapse sync keyframes‘.
 This will add the edit data from the first photo to the rest of the images.
-Don’t just copy and paste the metadata.

-- Hit the Reload button on the second row, followed by Auto Transition.
-This will calculate how to edit the photos in between the ones you edited to make sure every settings gets adjusted or ramped smoothly.
+- Click the Auto Transition button.
+This will calculate how to edit the photos in between the ones you edited to make sure every setting gets adjusted or ramped smoothly.

 - Hit the Visual Previews button and let it run.
 Once it's done generating preview files hit the play button and review the sequence.
-This is where you can go back to Lightroom and adjust your 4 star images and repeat some of this process to get the desired look.
-You’re better off with this preview than letting it export the full resolution file over a few hours only to discover that you want it to look slightly different.
+This is where you can go back to Lightroom and adjust your 4-star images and repeat some of this process to get the desired look.

-- Once you're happy with the preview, drag your folder containing the image sequence into Adobe After Effects (or export it from Lightroom using the LRT and LR combo, just follow the steps in the software, it's really straight forward).
-I prefer AE as it gives me more control over stabilising, adding motion etc to the shot.
+- Once you're happy with the preview, drag your folder containing the image sequence into Adobe After Effects (or export it from Lightroom using the LRTimelapse and Lightroom combo, just follow the steps in the software, it's pretty straightforward).
+I prefer After Effects as it gives me more control over stabilizing, adding subtle motion to the shot, etc.

 - Import the RAW photos as an image sequence and create a composition.
 Add any effects you want and export the composition.
-I prefer the full resolution in a ProRes HQ codec for really high quality shots.
-Other codecs work too, it’s up to you and what your system can handle.
+I prefer the full resolution in a ProRes HQ codec for really high-quality shots.

 - Let this export run when you're not using your computer as it takes up a lot of resources and will slow your system down.
 I usually let it render overnight.

-- Check your exported footage, hopefully it turned out great!
-If it's not what you were hoping for then try and analyse the clip to see what went wrong.
+- Check your exported footage, hopefully, it turned out great!
+If it's not what you were hoping for then try and analyze the clip to see what went wrong.
 Worst case you just repeat the process and get better at navigating the software and settings.
 The better you shoot it, the easier the processing will be.